niveau/niveau/README.md

 Application should be bound to a Redis instance.

-## Future
-### CF CLI plugin to change log level
-Redis uses TCP not HTTP, so it requires a tunnel (cf ssh) to connect it from outside CF. This is an additional obstacle for a CF CLI plugin.

 ## Usage
 This package provides an executable script to change the log level.
 The provided log level will be used only for HTTP requests that match the given options.